Challenge

 Make an appointment / Search legal topics & resources / Inquire appointment

-I carefully outlined the user's typical path in four main tasks, taking into account feature prioritization and competitive analysis to ensure that the tasks are straightforward and easy to complete.
+I carefully outlined the user's typical paths in four main tasks.
+The flow emphasizes direct access to high-priority actions and ensures tasks are straightforward and easy to complete.

 Sitemap

-I constructed a framework that guarantees users can accomplish their major tasks.
-I implemented a hierarchical structure overall.
-The sequential arrangement of the scheduling process is designed to direct users to concentrate on one task at a time.
+I implemented a task-focused hub structure overall that guarantees users can accomplish their major tasks with minimal depth and distraction.
+The scheduling process is sequenced to guide users through one task at a time.
 This will address pain points and offer them effortless navigational experiences.

 Header